ku-eecs330/lab-schedule/Lab-9/Lab-9_fall23.md

 - Friday 11/10/2023
   - Due on Monday 11/13/2023 11:59 pm

-In this lab, we are going to learn some advanced graph algorithms.
+In this lab, we are going to implement advanced graph algorithms.

 ### A. Implement Dijkstra's Shortest Path Tree Algorithm.

 Dijkstra's algorithm is one of the important graph algorithms.
-It is used to find the shortest path from the root node to other nodes in weighted or directed graph.
-Priority queue or heap is a data structure, that is primarily used to design such algorithm.
+It is used to find the shortest path from the source node to other nodes in weighted or directed graph.
+Priority queue or heap is the data structure that is used to enable such algorithm.
+In this lab, you can use your own way to implement the minimum distance searching function, such as scaning, sorting, or heap.

 ```Python
 class Graph: